-Chances are, you already have some photos on your gym, yoga studio, or other fitness business website.
-However, with all the other million things fitness business owners have to take care of, it’s understandable that something like photos wouldn’t get much attention.
+Chances are, you already have some photos on your gym, yoga studio, or other fitness business on your website.
+However, with all the other million things fitness business owners have to take care of, it’s understandable that something like photos wouldn’t get much of your attention.

-Like a lot of things in life, it’s easy to assume we can DIY the “simple” tasks like taking photos, and while that’s definitely possible with some planning and the right equipment, it can end up costing you more than if you’d just have hired a professional.
-In the following blog post we’ll give you some tips on DIYing your gym or studio’s photos while also providing some insight on the benefits of hiring a pro.
+Like a lot of things in life, it’s easy to assume we can DIY the “simple” tasks like taking photos.
+And while that’s definitely possible with some planning and the right equipment, it can end up costing you more than if you’d just hired a professional.
+In the following blog post, we’ll give you some tips on DIYing your gym or studio’s photos while also providing some insight on the benefits of hiring a pro.

 With certain endeavors, it’s best to just jump right in, however not with this type of photography.
 Even if you’re going to hire a professional, you’ll want to do some planning first.

-If you already have photos you like on your website, do they highlight the things you want highlighted?
-If you offer club tours or intro offers, what do those prospective clients visually respond to when they first see your location?
+If you already have photos you like on your website, do they highlight the aspects of your gym you want highlighted?
+What do prospective clients visually respond to when they first see your location?
 Do they fall in love with the pool?
 Photograph it.
-Do they like that you offer day care?
-Photograph it.
 Do they like how bright and inviting your front desk area is?
 Photograph it.
 If you're not sure what really grabs people's attention, the fix is simple: ask around!
-If you don't personally do the tours or handle intro offer redeptions, ask the staff members that do.
+If you don't personally do the tours or handle intro offers, consider making an email survey to send to current members.